- Tax Services & Information

 High Mileage Exemption

 The high mileage chart is determined by the South Carolina Department of Revenue.
 Taxpayers may appeal the appraised value of a vehicle for high mileage if the vehicle averages over 15,000 miles, annually, based on the age of the vehicle (total miles divided by age of vehicle).
+Please note that vehicles 15 years of age or older do not qualify for this exemption.

 6% Assessment Ratio for Camper